AdrianJunge/website/app/assets/ctf/writeups/sekaictf/Fancy Web.md

     # Parsing command line arguments
     parser = argparse.ArgumentParser(description="PHP filter chain generator.")

-    parser.add_argument("--chain", help="Content you want to generate. (you will maybe need to pad with spaces for your payload to work)", required=False) parser.add_argument("--rawbase64", help="The base64 value you want to test, the chain will be printed as base64 by PHP, useful to debug.", required=False) args = parser.parse_args()
+    parser.add_argument("--chain", help="Content you want to generate.
+(You will maybe need to pad with spaces for your payload to work)", required=False) parser.add_argument("--rawbase64", help="The base64 value you want to test, the chain will be printed as base64 by PHP, useful to debug.", required=False) args = parser.parse_args()
     if args.chain is not None: